 - Feel and compare the joints to other limbs for joint ill and abscess formation (septic arthritis)

 - Palpate the limb to feel for fractures

-Ticks and thorns in the fleece are the most common causes and can be easily rectified.
+Ticks and thorns between the hooves or stuck in the fleece are the most common causes and can be easily rectified.
 Other causes may include trauma by other goats and conditions such as:

 Foot abscess (‘sweerklou’) is a significant problem on many Angora farms leading to the loss in condition, loss in mohair and reproductive performance.
 The term ‘sweerklou’ or ‘foot abscess’ is often confused with ‘footrot’’ vrotpootjie’ which is a different condition effecting the hooves of the goat.

 The reason that the joint is so susceptible to infection and abscess formation is that on the interdigital aspect the joint capsule protrudes (dorsal and volar pouches) above the coronary (hoof) border.
 At these sites the joint capsule is only protected by the interdigital skin and minimal amount of subcutaneous tissue.